Bat Removal Plant City

 • Repair of wildlife damage, both inside and outside of the home.

 We then double-check that all bats are out of your home to prevent accidental contact with any bat that may have been missed.
-We seal all entrance points with steel wool and mesh screens to stop bats from entering again.
+After which we seal all entry points with steel wool or mesh screens to prevent the bats from re-entering.

 After the attic has been thoroughly cleaned and disinfected we can begin to look at wildlife damage.
 To make your house look new again, we’ll repair any damage they might have caused.